 Why They Need to be Analyzed

-- Ask California State Parks to test Torrey Pine Trees for Aluminum Poisoning as of mid-January this petition has reached 1,000 signatures!
+- Ask California State Parks to test Torrey Pine Trees for Aluminum Poisoning as of mid February this petition has reached 1,000 signatures!
 (480 online and 530 on paper).
 I plan to deliver them to State Parks in early April, 2019.

 Questions and Answers

 Presentation to San Diego Community Forest Advisory Board, 11/14/2018

 - This presentation was recommended by the staff of S.D.
 Councilmember Barbara Bry.
 I showed them the unacknowledged fungal damage that is probably working in a symbiotic relation with beetles to kill the trees and asked them to investigate.
 And then I sent a follow-up email, with copies to “everybody”.